johnnynunez/Mooncake/doc/en/p2p-store.md

 ```go
 func (store *P2PStore) GetReplica(ctx context.Context, name string, addrList []uintptr, sizeList []uint64) error
 ```
 Pulls a copy of a file to a specified local memory area, while allowing other nodes to pull the file from this copy.
-Ensure that the data in the corresponding address range is not modified or unmapped before calling DeleteReplica.
+Ensure that the data in the corresponding address range is not modified or unmapped before calling `DeleteReplica`.
 A file can only be pulled once on the same P2PStore instance.
 - `ctx`: Golang Context reference.
 - `name`: The file registration name, ensuring uniqueness within the cluster.
 - `addrList` and `sizeList`: These two arrays represent the memory range of the file, with `addrList` indicating the starting address and `sizeList` indicating the corresponding length.
 The file content corresponds logically to the order in the arrays.